MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-configure-a-trusted-application-entry-for-remote-call-control.md

             New-CsTrustedApplicationPool -Identity rccgateway.contoso.net -Registrar registrar1.contoso.net -Site co1 -TreatAsAuthenticated $true -ThrottleAsServer $true

-      - Para uma conexão TCP (Transmission Control Protocol), digite o seguinte no prompt de comando:
+      - Para uma conexão TCP, digite o seguinte no prompt de comando:

             New-CsTrustedApplicationPool -Identity <IP address or FQDN of the SIP/CSTA gateway> [-Registrar <Service ID or FQDN of the Registrar service>] -Site <Site ID for the site where you want to create the trusted application pool>